Nastar Cookies: Indonesian Pineapple Tarts That Melt in the Mouth

 As the name explains, these cookies need pineapple jam.
 And you need homemade pineapple jam to ensure the quality is right.

-Because the shop-bought jam usually has a light consistency that makes the cookie dough wet and potentially is soggy.
+Because the shop-bought jam usually has a light consistency that makes the cookie dough wet and potentially soggy.

 If you never made the jam yourself, no worries.
 You can check my pineapple jam recipe, as itโ€™s so easy to follow that you can make the jam right from the first attempt.